Circeii: Nearby Roman sites

-The villa of Domitian
+Villa of Domitian

 The enormous villa or palace dates from the 1st century AD and extends for over 45 hectares along the shores of Lake Sabaudia.

 Excavations in 1934 revealed brick stamps from the Domitian (r.
 81-96 AD) era and the site was referred to in some verses by Martial.
 It is probable that the villa was only renovated in that period, as there are remains from the time of Augustus.
 A lot of material had ended up on the antiques market of the time and marbles and statues were divided into many museums, among which are the Apollo Kassel (now in a Kassel museum) and a satyr (now in the Vatican Museums).

+"Casarina" site (baths)

+"La Casarina" is located on a peninsula at the south end of Lake Sabaudia.
+It was most likely a public bathing complex from the end of the 1st century BC.
+The docks, the cistern and the pools date to the first phase; in the 2nd phase, perhaps in the Domitian era, the small elliptical building was added.
+The complex was most likely abandoned in the 13th century.

-The so-called spring of Lucullus
+So-called spring of Lucullus

 The Fonte di Lucullo (spring of Lucullus) is a Roman artificial cave built as a water cistern.
-It is located within the Circeo National Park in Molella, half way between Sabaudia and San Felice Circeo.
+It is located within the Circeo National Park in Molella, halfway between Sabaudia and San Felice Circeo.
 The spring, formerly known as Bagnara, is now given the name of the rich patrician Lucullus who had many elaborate villas and, in 78 BC, entrusted Gnaeus Domitius Amandus (according to a brick stamp) with the task of collecting the waters of that area.
 The builder created two sources of water, for drinking and for baths with less clean water.
 It was near a republican villa that was visible until about 70 years ago.
 According to legend the delightful villa on the shores of Lake Paola belonged to Lucullus, who after having exercised his military career for many years fighting valiantly and with honour, and after having accumulated much wealth, retired from public office to end his last days in the comfort on the Circeo promontory.

 The spring was discovered in 1904 under 15 m of sand and still gushes inside the ancient vault.